-The control method of choice for this application has been Model Predictive Control (MPC) because of its ability to explicitly include advanced system dynamics as well as diverse state and input constraints directly in the computation of the control inputs.
-A question which has not been directly addressed in previous research is that of efficient communication strategies between the agents.
-Instead, previous distributed solutions have communicated all state and trajectory information between the agents at each sample time,~\cite{berezapersson}.
-In this paper, we consider rendezvous control through distributed MPC, where the agents use an aperiodic exchange of information to negotiate and update their rendezvous point.
-The exchange of information occurs only when it is necessary to maintain the feasibility of the control algorithm, thus reducing the nonessential communication between the agents.
-The control algorithm is applied to nonlinear heterogeneous agents with state and input constraints, and tested and evaluated in simulation on an example of a UAV landing on an unmanned surface vehicle (USV).
+Model Predictive Control (MPC) has often been used in such applications because of its ability to explicitly include advanced system dynamics as well as diverse state and input constraints directly in the computation of the control inputs.
+A question that has not been directly addressed in previous research is that of efficient communication strategies between the agents.
+Instead, previous distributed solutions have exchanged all state and trajectory information between the agents at each sample time,~\cite{berezapersson}.
+In this paper, we consider rendezvous control through Distributed MPC (DMPC), where the agents use an aperiodic exchange of information to negotiate and update their rendezvous point.
+The agents achieve cooperation through the iterative updates of the shared rendezvous point.
+The exchange of information occurs only when it is necessary to maintain the feasibility of the control action, thus reducing the necessary communication between the agents.
+The control algorithm is applied to nonlinear heterogeneous agents with state and input constraints, and tested and evaluated in simulation on an example of a UAV landing on a USV.

-The main contributions of this paper can be outlined as follows: \begin{itemize} \item We present the distributed rendezvous algorithm that enables the aperiodic communication between the agents based on the deviations from the predicted trajectory, thus eliminating nonessential communication. \item Moreover, we synthesize the time-varying distributed terminal sets for tracking that depend on the rendezvous point.
-These terminal sets are the main ingredient in the recursive feasibility proof. \item Finally, we prove that the proposed algorithm is recursively feasible. \end{itemize}
+The main contributions of this paper are outlined as follows: \begin{itemize} \item We present the distributed rendezvous algorithm that enables the aperiodic communication between the agents based on the deviations from the predicted trajectory, thus eliminating unnecessary communication. \item Moreover, we synthesize the time-varying distributed terminal sets for tracking that depend on the rendezvous point.
+These terminal sets are the main ingredient in the recursive feasibility proof. \item Finally, we prove that the proposed algorithm guarantees recursive feasibility. \end{itemize}